-This approach is consistent with the longstanding view by the government that if labour laws are rigid, such as making retrenchment payments compulsory, companies will be deterred from hiring workers on the onset and workers will be hurt.
+This approach is consistent with the longstanding view of the Government that if labour laws are rigid, such as making retrenchment payments compulsory, firms will be deterred from hiring workers from the onset and workers will be hurt.

-The furthest that the government would go, for now, is to make it compulsory for companies to report to the Ministry of Manpower within five working days of laying off workers.
-The new rule, which kicks in from Jan 1, will make sure that retrenched workers get timely help, the government said when it announced the new rule last month.
+The furthest that the Government will go, for now, is to make it compulsory for firms to report to the Ministry of Manpower within five working days of laying off workers.
+The new rule, which kicks in from Jan 1, will make sure that retrenched workers get timely help, the Government said when it announced the new rule last month.